John Argyris: Personal life

-When World War II started Argyris was in Berlin at The Technical University.
-He was arrested and interned accused of passing research secrets to the Allies.
-However he was saved from execution by Admiral Canaris (also of Greek descent) who arranged his escape.
+When World War II started Argyris was in Berlin at the Technische Hochschule (now Technische Universität Berlin).
+He was arrested and accused of passing research secrets to the Allies.
+He was saved from execution by Admiral Canaris (thought to be of Greek descent, he was not) who arranged his escape.
 After swimming the Rhine during an air-raid, he made his way to Switzerland.
-Here he entered ETH Zurich to complete his Doctorate.
+There he entered ETH Zurich to complete his Doctorate.

 Argyris died in Stuttgart and is buried in the Sankt Jörgens Cemetery in the city of Varberg, Sweden.

-His uncle, Constantin Carathéodory, was a Greek mathematician of the Modern Era.
+His mother's uncle, Constantin Carathéodory, was a Greek mathematician of the Modern Era.